Secure Cooperative Regenerating Codes for Distributed Storage Systems: System Model and Preliminaries

-We consider an $(\ell_1,\ell_2)$ eavesdropper, which can access the stored data of nodes in the set $\Ec_1$, and additionally can access both the stored and downloaded data at the nodes in the set $\Ec_2$, where $\ell_1=|\Ec_1|$ and $\ell_2=|\Ec_2|$.
-Hence, the eavesdropper has access to $x_i^{\rm{out}}$ for $i\in\Ec_1$ and $x_j^{\rm{in}},x_j^{\rm{co}},x_j^{\rm{out}}$ for $j\in\Ec_2$.
+We consider an $(\ell_1,\ell_2)$ eavesdropper, which has access to the stored data of any $\ell_1$ number of nodes, and additionally has access to both the stored and downloaded data of any $\ell_2$ number of nodes.
+Therefore, $(\ell_1,\ell_2)$ eavesdropper has access to $x_i^{\rm{out}}$ for $i\in\Ec_1$ and $x_j^{\rm{in}},x_j^{\rm{co}},x_j^{\rm{out}}$ for $j\in\Ec_2$ for some $\Ec_1,\Ec_2$ such that $\Ec_1,\Ec_2\subset[1:n]$, $|\Ec_1|=\ell_1$, $|\Ec_2|=\ell_2$, and $\Ec_1\cap\Ec_2=\emptyset$.
 (See Fig.~\ref{fig:FlowGraph2}.)
 This is the eavesdropper model defined in \cite{Shah:Information11} (adapted here to the cooperative repair setting), which generalizes the eavesdropper model considered in \cite{Pawar:Securing11}.
 The eavesdropper is assumed to know the coding scheme employed by the DSS.
 At the MBCR point, a newcomer downloads $\alpha_{\rm{MBCR}}=\gamma_{\rm{MBCR}}$ amount of data.
-Thus, an eavesdropper does not gain any additional information if it is allowed to access the data downloaded during repair.
-However, at the MSCR point, repair bandwidth is strictly greater than the per node storage, $\alpha_{\rm{MSCR}}$, and an eavesdropper potentially gains more information if it has access to the data downloaded during node repair as well.
-We summarize the eavesdropper model together with the definition of achievability of a secure file size in the following. \begin{definition}[Security against an $(\ell_1,\ell_2)$ eavesdropper] A DSS is said to achieve a secure file size of $\Mc^s$ against an $(\ell_1,\ell_2)$ eavesdropper, if, for any sets $\Ec_1$ and $\Ec_2$ of size $\ell_1$ and $\ell_2$, respectively, $I(\fv^s;\ev)=0$.
-Here $\fv^s$ is the secure file of size $\Mc^s$, which is first encoded to file $\fv$ of size $\Mc$ before storing into DSS, and $\ev$ is the eavesdropper observation vector given by $\ev\triangleq\{x_i^{\rm{out}},x_j^{\rm{in}},x_j^{\rm{co}},x_j^{\rm{out}}: i\in\Ec_1, j\in\Ec_2\}$. \end{definition}
+Thus, allowing an eavesdropper to access the data downloaded during a node repair besides the content stored on the node does not provide the eavesdropper with any additional information.
+However, at the MSCR point, repair bandwidth is strictly greater than the per node storage $\alpha_{\rm{MSCR}}$ and an eavesdropper potentially gains more information if in addition to content stored on a node it also has access to the data downloaded during repair of the same node.
+We summarize the eavesdropper model together with the definition of achievability of a secure file size in the following. \begin{definition}[Security against an $(\ell_1,\ell_2)$ eavesdropper] A DSS is said to achieve a secure file size of $\Mc^s$ against an $(\ell_1,\ell_2)$ eavesdropper, if for any sets $\Ec_1$ and $\Ec_2$ of size $\ell_1$ and $\ell_2$, respectively, $I(\fv^s;\ev)=0$.
+Here, $\fv^s$ is the secure file of size $\Mc^s$, which is first encoded to file $\fv$ of size $\Mc$ before storing it on DSS, and $\ev$ is the eavesdropper observation vector given by $\ev\triangleq\{x_i^{\rm{out}},x_j^{\rm{in}},x_j^{\rm{co}},x_j^{\rm{out}}: i\in\Ec_1, j\in\Ec_2\}$.
+We use $I(\cdot; \cdot)$ to denote mutual information. \end{definition}